Mandatory Annual Staff Training

 5. Participant has the right to provide input into the resolution and measures implemented to prevent recurrence of the critical incident.

-6. If the representative of the participant is not suspected to be involved in the critical incident, the participant may request the representative be informed upon discover and conclusion – this must be documented in the critical incident report.
+6. If the representative of the participant is not suspected of being involved in the critical incident, the participant may request the representative be informed upon discovery and conclusion – this must be documented in the critical incident report.
 All information must be provided in an understandable and appropriate language accessible format

 Participant Involvement